syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 ---
 layout: post
-title: Data Labels in WinUI Circular Chart control | WinUI | Syncfusion
+title: Data labels in WinUI Circular Chart control | WinUI | Syncfusion
 description: This section explains about how to configure the Data Labels and its features applying in WinUI Circular Chart (SfCircularChart).
 platform: WinUI
 control: SfCircularChart
 documentation: ug
 ---

-# Data Labels in WinUI Circular Chart
+# Data labels in WinUI Circular Chart

-Chart data labels are used to display values related to a chart segment.
+Data labels are used to display values related to a chart segment.
 Values from data point(x, y) or other custom properties from a data source can be displayed.

 Each data label can be represented by the following:

 * Label - Displays the segment label content at the (X, Y) point.
 * ConnectorLine - Line used to connect the (X, Y) point and the label element.

+## Enable data label

-[ShowDataLabels]() property of series used to display the data labels, The following code example illustrates how to achieve this.
+[ShowDataLabels]() property of series is used to enable the data labels.
+The following code example illustrates how to achieve this.

 {% tabs %}